luponata/Timetable/README.md

 timemap.[py/exe] 2022 11 weekends (specifies year and month plus weekends)
 ```
 ## Configuration
-At the first start, a template configuration file to be customized will be created in the same folder as the script
+At the first start, a template configuration file to be customized will be created in the same folder as the script:
 ```
 # Timetable configuration file